Structural Engineer Costs

 Reinforcement, or Retrofitting, involves strengthening an existing structure if the likes of beams or flooring isn't of a suitable standard.

-This is sometimes charged per beam, at a labour cost of around £60–£100, not including materials.
+This is sometimes charged per beam, at a labour cost of around £60 to £100, not including materials.

 Additional Consultations and Revisions

-Additional meetings or the drawing of revisions with the structural engineer can also come at an additional cost, around £90–£120 per hour, depending on the company and individual circumstances.
+Additional meetings or the drawing of revisions with the structural engineer can also come at an additional cost, around £90 to £120 per hour, depending on the company and individual circumstances.

 What is a Structural Engineer?

-A structural engineer is a type of qualified civil engineer who specialises in designing and planning property structures to ensure they are stable and meet building regulations.
+A structural engineer is a type of qualified civil engineer who specialises in the strength and stability of buildings.
+Their main job is to make sure that any new structure or alteration will be safe, stable and compliant with building regulations.

 Do we need an architect or structural engineer for a new extension?